ewhuang/knoweng_nih/README.md

 >>> summary_comparison_with_lincs.py TOP_K
 This script computes the 4x4 summary table for all of our methods.

-To get the inverse rankings of the top pathways.
-$ python inverse_ranking_top_embedding_pathways.py method dimension U_type
-Outputs file of inverse ranking ni ./results/embedding, where the top pathways are.

 $ python subtract_superdrug_from_pathways.py exp p_val
 Removes the superdrug pathways from the expression pathways that are below the p_val arugment.
 Outputs top_pathways_exp_hgnc_subtract_superdrug.txt.